ajdahal/Fairness_Testing_VAE/README.md

 This repo contains the necessary code for generation of samples for Fairness Testing using t_way sampling in the latent space of a Variational AutoEncoder.<br>
     1.requirements.txt: contains the necessary libraries required to run the code.<br>
     2. utils: contains the utility scripts for downloading necessary data to compare the results and add some functions to tvae.<br>
-    3. dataset_name:<br>
+    3. dataset_name:
-        - dataset_name_driver.py: contains code to obtain results of fairness violations for t = 2.<br>
+        - dataset_name_driver.py: contains code to obtain results of fairness violations for t = 2.
-        - find_discrimination_for_other_files.py: contains code to obtain results of fairness violations for higher order t-way combinations.<br>
+        - find_discrimination_for_other_files.py: contains code to obtain results of fairness violations for higher order t-way combinations.
-        - code: contains necessary scripts for running the project.<br>
+        - code: contains necessary scripts for running the project.
-        - dataset: contains dataset files.<br>
+        - dataset: contains dataset files.
-        - models: contains the VAE model and machine learning models (random_forest, logistic_regression, svm, nn).<br>
+        - models: contains the VAE model and machine learning models (random_forest, logistic_regression, svm, nn).
-        - results: contains the results ( ATN, ratio of discriminatory_instances, First Discriminatory Instance ).<br>
+        - results: contains the results ( ATN, ratio of discriminatory_instances, First Discriminatory Instance ).

 Steps to run the code: